laravel-enso/documentation/docs/packages/data-import.md

     * you'll also be able to see the result of the import in the data imports index page

+## The VueJS Components

+### ImportUploader
+The `import-uploader` components is meant to be integrated in other places/pages/components from where you want to perform imports.

+For instance, say you have a list of companies and you already have an invoice import.
+Instead of navigating to the DataImport menu, selecting the import, and uploading a file that contains the company identifier and invoice details you want to import, you may place the `import-uploader` component on the company details page, pass the type of import and identifier of the company and upload the file.

+The component takes the following parameters:
+- `fileSizeLimit`, number, the maximum size for the uploaded file | optional | default is `100000000`
+- `params`, object, it must contain the type of the import and any other parameters required for the import| required
+- `path`, string, the URL used to upload the file | required

 ## Publishes

 - `php artisan vendor:publish --tag=dataimport-config` - configuration files
 - `php artisan vendor:publish --tag=dataimport-classes` - example import
+- `php artisan vendor:publish --tag=dataimport-mail` - the email templates
 - `php artisan vendor:publish --tag=import-assets` - the required js assets
 - `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update configuration, once a newer version is released, can be used with the `--force` flag
 - `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the assets, once a newer version is released, can be used with the `--force` flag
+- `php artisan vendor:publish --tag=enso-mail` - a common alias for when wanting to update the email templates, once a newer version is released, can be used with the `--force` flag

 ## Notes